-Day 1 15 minutes: The teacher provides the class with the task and reads it aloud.
+Day 1 15 minutes: The teacher provides the class with the task and reads it aloud; the teacher then reviews the glossary and scoring rubrics.
 The students may ask questions.
 The teacher answers any questions.
-10 minutes: Each student chooses a poem to use as the basis of a choreographed dance.
-20 minutes: The students create and rehearse their dances.
+30 minutes: The students choreograph and rehearse their dances.
 Day 2 10 minutes: The students review and rehearse their dances before performing.
-30 minutes: Each student performs for the teacher, who records the performance.
-Day 3 20 minutes: The students prepare their oral or written responses.
-35 minutes: (Optional) The teacher records the responses of students who need to respond orally.
+35 minutes: Students take turns performing their dances for the teacher, who records each performance.
+Day 3 15 minutes: The students prepare their written or oral responses.
+20 minutes: (Optional) The teacher records the responses of students who wish to respond orally.